rationalagents/twbxless/README.md

   values will be `TYPE?`.
 - .hyper files can contain >1 schemas, and >1 tables within those schemas, but I didn't have any workbooks where that was the case.
 If used with such a file `/data` states this rather than choosing an arbitrary table.
-  Please bring an example workbook to [Issues](Issues) and we can consider adding a `table` parameter.
+  Please bring an example workbook to [issues](/../../issues) and we can consider adding a `table` parameter.

 ## FAQ